aerostack2/aerostack2.github.io/_sources/_03_aerial_platforms/_pixhawk/index.rst.txt

 Platform Launch
 ---------------

+..
 Aerostack2 Pixhawk platform provides a launch file, which parameters are:

-.. list-table:: Pixhawk Platform Parameters
+.. .. list-table:: Pixhawk Platform Parameters
-   :widths: 50 50 50
+..    :widths: 50 50 50
-   :header-rows: 1
+..    :header-rows: 1

-   * - Parameter
+..    * - Parameter
-     - Type
+..      - Type
-     - Description
+..      - Description
-   * - namespace
+..    * - namespace
-     - string
+..      - string
-     - Namespace of the platform, also named as drone id.
+..      - Namespace of the platform, also named as drone id.
-   * - config
+..    * - config
-     - string
+..      - string
-     - | Optional.
+..      - | Optional.
 File yaml path with the config file that set:
-       | command frequency in Hz (cmd_freq), info frequency in Hz (info_freq),
+..        | command frequency in Hz (cmd_freq), info frequency in Hz (info_freq),
-       | mass in Kg (mass), maximum thrust in N (max_thrust), minimum thrust in N (min_thrust) and
+..        | mass in Kg (mass), maximum thrust in N (max_thrust), minimum thrust in N (min_thrust) and
-       | file path with the control modes configuration (control_modes_file).
+..        | file path with the control modes configuration (control_modes_file).
 Default the file in the package.
-   * - external_odom
+..    * - external_odom
-     - bool
+..      - bool
-     - Optional.
+..      - Optional.
 Use external odometry source.
 Default false.
-   * - use_sim_time
+..    * - use_sim_time
-     - bool
+..      - bool
-     - Optional.
+..      - Optional.
 Syncronize simulation time with node time.
 Default false.

-Example of launch command:
+Aerostack2 provides a launch file for this platform:

 .. code-block:: bash

-  ros2 launch as2_platform_pixhawk pixhawk_launch.py namespace:=drone1
+  ros2 launch as2_platform_pixhawk pixhawk_launch.py

+To see all the **available parameters**, use the **'-s'** flag to show the description of each parameter in the launch file.